 Under federal regulations, rear guards must extend the entire width of the trailer, must be no more than 22 inches off the pavement, and must not be more than 12 inches from the rear of the trailer.
 Properly constructed and configured, underride guards are capable of absorbing a force of over 4,000 pounds per foot.
 This translates to the force generated by a passenger vehicle traveling approximately 30 miles per hour.

 Underride guards, however, do not protect cars traveling at high rates of speed or passenger vehicles that strike a trailer from the side.
-As always, Lebowitz & Mzhen, LLC reminds its clients to drive with care at all times, but particularly around eighteen wheelers.
+As always, Lebowitz & Mzhen Personal Injury Lawyers reminds its clients to drive with care at all times, but particularly around eighteen wheelers.